An Ultimate Guide On Family Investment Companies

 • Low levels of tax.

-• FIC is simpler and straightforward than a trust structure.
+• FIC is more straightforward than a trust structure.

 • Provides an environment for the children for investment planning and decision-making.